Master of Science

 • Comprises 48 credits and 300 clinical hours

-• Can be completed in four semesters and two summer sessions
+• Can be completed in 4 semesters and 2 summer sessions

 • Costs approximately $54,000